0chain/ethereum/README.md

   - localpath: Absolute path to the file on your local system,
   - remote_path: Remote path where you want to store.
 It should start with `/`,
   - client_json: The generated wallet information after registering your wallet with zboxcli.
 This can be found in here: `~/.zcn/wallet.json`.
-- Sample configurations are pre-filled for reference.
+- Sample configurations are pre-filled for your reference.
 - **Note**: If the configs are not entered correctly, upload to 0Chain and Ethereum will throw errors.

 ## Run the App